XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: More Results

 WavMark's fully-shared architecture exhibits remarkably rapid initial learning, converging to high accuracy within just a few hundred steps.
 However, this early success is followed by a concerning degradation in detection accuracy as training progresses.
 This pattern suggests that while full parameter sharing enables quick initial learning, it may lead to destructive interference between the detection and the decoding tasks during extended training.

-AudioSeal's fully-disjoint architecture in general show slow convergence in both detection and message-bit decoding.
-After training for 30k steps, it quickly converge to 99\% detection accuracy but the learning of message-bit decoding progress slowly, achieving around 70\% message bit accuracy at the end of 50k training steps.
+AudioSeal's fully-disjoint architecture in general shows slow convergence in both detection and message-bit decoding.
+After training for 30k steps, it quickly converges to 99\% detection accuracy but the learning of message-bit decoding progresses slowly, achieving around 70\% message bit accuracy at the end of 50k training steps.
 Moreover, the perceptual quality of AudioSeal is also degraded more than \ours and WavMark.

 Compared to these, our blended architecture demonstrates steady and comprehensive learning - both detection and decoding accuracies improve gradually, ultimately achieving near-perfect performance only with about 19k training steps.
 Notably, with only 2k training steps, \ours can converge to 99\% detection accuracy.
-This great boost in learning efficiency suggests that our partial parameter-sharing strategy and cross-attention mechanism enables more efficient learning of both tasks.
+This great boost in learning efficiency suggests that our partial parameter-sharing strategy and cross-attention mechanism enable more efficient learning of both tasks.